mabrasjelyn-stack/fruit-slice-detector/README.md

 <div align="center">
 <img src="assets/Grapefruit.png" width="350" alt="Grapefruit Slice">
 </div>
-**Description:** Grapefruit is a large citrus fruit with pink to red flesh, known for its bitter-sweet taste and beautiful coloring.
+Grapefruit is a large citrus fruit with pink to red flesh, known for its bitter-sweet taste and beautiful coloring.

 ---